Skip to content

 Chantilly Lace vs Behr Ultra Pure White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-It’s not a green white like Chantilly Lace, but it’s pretty darn close!
+It’s not a green based white like Chantilly Lace, but the color looks pretty darn close!

 Benjamin Moore Chantilly Lace vs Behr Whisper White